-Email campaigns are an important aspect to a personal training business or brand.
-From offering deals, promoting training sessions, providing motivation and education around nutrition and workouts - email marketing comes in all different frequencies.
+Email campaigns one of the most effective and important aspects to a personal training business or brand.
+From offering deals to invite existing customers to rejoin your classes or book a session, promoting new training offerings, to providing ongoing motivation and education around nutrition and workouts - email marketing comes in all different frequencies.

 Three important reasons to use email marketing is to retain existing customers, increase your brand recognition (which means getting new clients eventually), and showing off your expertise by educating your audience.

 A way to keep existing clients engaged is by offering a seasonal discount, showcasing a new workout goal they can try to achieve, or offering motivation.
 Increase brand awareness and exercise your expertise via blog articles and videos that show off your methodology and training style.

 Set trackable goals for your campaign.
 Are you hoping that customers respond back, purchase something, or refer a friend?
 Know what you want to achieve from every email that goes out.

 Most tools offer some form of analytics, the most important rates to think about are: Open Rate, Click-Thru Rate, and Subscribe/Unsubscribe Rate.
 An open rate between 15-20% is the average rate that is considered successful, and an average click-thru rate of 2.5% or higher is decent.

 Of course - you want to see more people subscribe and less people unsubscribe after reading your emails, but if you see a drop off from subscribers, take the time to figure out whether someones expectations are being met.
 For instance, if you entice people to sign up for your email newsletters to learn about health and wellness routines, but then you only try to sell them on booking a class... they would probably unsubscribe.

 Learn how to get more personal training clients